By: Drake Dunaway

 Yet in so much of what I’ve read in my upbringing, living for today epitomizes worldliness, selfishness, and evil.

 But is it?
 After all, today is where G-d puts us.

 But today I’m driven into the ditch with far too many oughts and I need quietus with whatever techniques can get me there.
-I don’t want to think about becoming a better person like Mussar asks me to.
+I don’t want to think about becoming a holier person like faith asks me to.

 Some of my religious peers at synagogue might think I’m going off the deep end, but I’m not.
 Long before my Atlanta life I was a closet Japanophile and always have been.
 This won’t dash my monotheism anymore than it did C.S.
 Lewis‘, and I will continue my hide-and-seek game with G-d because I don’t think I can quit loving Him — in spite of everything.

 Sometimes children end up baffled by the life choices of adults.
 We have the means to do everything fun, but don’t.
 Why would an adult plant a tree that doesn’t grow apples?
 Why doesn’t every grown-up enter a career that requires a special hat and gun?
 Why aren’t these adults going to the store with their money and buying ice cream all the time?

 For me, my baffling question is how golf eclipsed swordsmanship as a fanfare for the well-heeled.
 Millions of office barnacles with bellies drooping over belts named Bob or Steve or Bill instead hit the fairway to a sport you’d fall asleep watching.
 But motorcycles, wine, mythology, true religion, campfires, gunsmithing, raucous debate, and katanas are all just effing cool.
 And what’s not cool are all the clichés for why we trade these for more sensible pastimes — sorry excuses to excuse the sorry.

 Perhaps the path to inner peace is doing what seems coolest to you and not overthinking it.

 Featured cover art from the video game Ghost of Tsushima.